fayezkaabi26/pca-explorer/docs/index.md

 </p>

 ***Figure 13: Loadings plot*** <br>
 The figure below shows when the user has decided to use custom variables to decide what variables to use as features in their PCA.
 A user may decide to drop dependent variables that would be used as target variables (variables one would like to predict) in further machine learning algorithms.
+Note that PCA is an unsupervised machine learning technique so the model learns without any target variables.
 In order to populate the biplot, after pressing the custom radio button the user **must** select which variables they would like to drop in their analysis.
 If you have a large dataset, this may take a few seconds to compute - the faded headings tab will return to normal once fully computed.
 <p>
   <img width="500" height="250" src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/custom-variable-biplot.png">
 </p>